kevinharperr/concrete-mix-database/README.md

 *   **Adding Data:**
     *   Add New Material: `/materials/add/` (redirects to detail page on success).
     *   Add New Concrete Mix: `/mixes/add/` (redirects to detail page on success).
-    *   Add Composition/Performance/Durability: Use the forms integrated into the Mix Detail page.
+    *   Add Components/Performance Results: Use the forms integrated into the Mix Detail page.
+    *   Add Datasets: `/datasets/add/` for adding new datasets.
 *   **Admin Interface (`/admin/`):**
     *   Requires superuser login.
     *   Provides direct access to view, add, edit, and delete data in all registered models (including Django's User/Group models and the concrete data models).
 Useful for data management and troubleshooting.

+## Recent Updates

+### Version 1.0.1 (May 13, 2025)
+*   Fixed field name inconsistencies after transition to single-app structure.
+*   Fixed relationship name references to ensure database consistency.
+*   Fixed JavaScript chart rendering in mix detail pages.

+### Version 1.0.0 (May 13, 2025)
+*   Consolidated application architecture - retired concrete_mix_app and transitioned to a single application (cdb_app).
+*   Updated all templates to extend `cdb_base.html` instead of `base.html`.
+*   Updated branding throughout to "Concrete Mix Database" instead of "CDB - Concrete Database".

 ## Future Enhancements Roadmap